HISTORICAL BUILDINGS

 center of which is a circular, luxuriously designed fountain.
 The latter is

-formed by a system of 40 basins with fan-shaped openings, the diameter of which
+formed by a system of 40 basins with fan-shaped openings, the diameters of

-gradually decreases towards the center and resembles a rosette.
-The cover of
+which gradually decreases towards the center and resembles a rosette.
+The roof

 "petals".
-The side sections of the "leaflets" are decorated
+The side sections of the "petals" are decorated

 with floral ornaments and images of birds.